2023-09-19 01:17:27

 This is the fourth Nipah virus outbreak in five years in Kerala

-Facts about previous outbreaks?
+Facts regarding previous outbreaks?

 The first outbreak of the Nipah virus led to the death of more than 100 people in Malaysia, which prompted the authorities at the time to cull one million pigs in an effort to contain the outbreak of the virus.
-The virus was named Nipah after the village where it was first discovered in 1999.
+The virus was named Nipah following the village where it was first discovered in 1999.

 The disease also spread in Singapore, and 11 cases of infection were recorded, in addition to one death, among slaughterhouse workers who were dealing closely with pigs imported from Malaysia.